New Health Secretary will not seek to ‘undo’ abortion laws - NewsBreak

 The British Pregnancy Advisory Service (BPAS), which offers NHS-funded abortions, has said her record on abortion rights is “deeply concerning”.

-Asked on BBC Breakfast about her views, Ms Coffey said access to abortions will continue, adding that her responsibility is for what happens in England.
+Asked on BBC Breakfast about her views, Ms Coffey said access to abortions would continue, adding that her responsibility was for what happens in England.

 Regarding the vote on at-home pills, she said: “Well, I’m a democrat and the vote was won in Parliament by people who wanted to make that permanent.